Northern lights – Energy from out of space pouring in

 When can you see northern lights?

 The northern lights can be visible when it gets dark enough to see them.
 In Iceland, this is basically between the middle of August and the middle of April.
 Especially the autumn period has good chances.
-The end of August, September and October is the best time to see northern lights.
+The end of August, September and October is often the best time to see northern lights.

 The best months for northern lights in Iceland